Resolving Forever: How The Pregen Firm Handled a Fort Lauderdale Cemetery Mix-Up

 Recently, a family now residing in Texas approached The Pregen Firm concerning a contract they made to have their matriarch buried next to their late father.

-Her family learned that the plot she had purchased had been sold to someone else and to make things worse, that someone had already been buried in the plot.
-The family was told that their mother could be buried elsewhere or their father could be exhumed.
+Tragically, her family learned that the plot she had purchased had been sold to someone else.
+To make matters worse, that someone had already been buried in the plot.
+The family was told that their mother could be buried elsewhere or that their father could be exhumed.
 Obviously, this was unacceptable.
 A contract for internment is not like most contracts.
-Most times, we can demand specific performance (requiring the other side to do what they agreed to).
-Here, where someone had already been buried in the exact plot that was supposed to be reserved for Ms. George, specific performance seemed impossible.

-CBS News covered the initial story here
+CBS News covered the initial story here.

 Some contracts, especially internment contracts, are sacred.
 They are designed to last into eternity.
 Ms. George expected that when she signed that contract, she was ensuring her resting place next to her husband.

-As far as The Pregen Firm was concerned, however, the funeral home was merely a broker for (an agent of) the city owned cemetery.
-Indeed, the contract itself stated that the funeral home was the cemetery's broker.
-This is a prime example of how important careful contract review can be.
-The result can be that the responsible party, or parties, are forced to fight amongst themselves as to how things are going to be made right.
-The Pregen Firm made things right.
+However, as far as The Pregen Firm was concerned, the funeral home was merely a broker for the city-owned cemetery.
+The contract itself stated that the funeral home acted as the cemetery's broker.
+This situation highlights the importance of careful contract review.